Brushing aside radiation worry, Tokyo says it's as safe as NYC

 Japanese officials have been eager to show the spread of irradiated water is under control, even as radiation levels at parts of the Fukushima nuclear plant have spiked to record highs.

-"Right now Tokyo's radiation level is comparable to London, Paris and New York and here as well," said bid leader Tsunekazu Takeda in Buenos Aires, making the case for the city alongside the honorary chairman of Toyota Motor Corp.
-(7203.T), Fujio Cho.
+"Right now Tokyo's radiation level is comparable to London, Paris and New York and here as well," said bid leader Tsunekazu Takeda in Buenos Aires, making the case for the city alongside the honorary chairman of Toyota Motor Corp., Fujio Cho.

 "It's absolutely safe," said Takeda, adding he had written a letter to IOC members to stress radiation wasn't a threat to Tokyo, located some 230 km (140 miles) from the stricken plant.